 Create a local test network with multiple instances of your

-shardus-cli start a network containing multiple nodes by reading main
+shardus-cli starts a network containing multiple nodes by reading main

 js file specified inside

-Make sure you have the Shardus CLI tool installed globally by doing
+Make sure that you have the Shardus CLI tool installed globally by doing

 npm install -g shardus # OR: yarn global add shardus

-To create a shardus network consist of 3 node
+To create a Shardus network consisting of 3 nodes

 shardus create 3